Cricket: Australia V Pakistan 1st Test Scoreboard - UrduPoint

 Cricket: Australia V Pakistan 1st Test Scoreboard

-Perth, (APP - UrduPoint / Pakistan Point News - 15th Dec, 2023) Scoreboard after Australia's first innings on day two of the first Test against Pakistan at Perth Stadium on Friday:
+Perth, (APP - UrduPoint / Pakistan Point News - 17th Dec, 2023) Scoreboard after Australia declared their second innings on day four of the opening Test against Pakistan at Perth Stadium on Sunday:

 Toss: Australia